Recycling & Composting

 2. Reduces greenhouse gas emissions from organics

 Organic waste in landfill is starved of oxygen and when it breaks down it emits the greenhouse gas methane.
-Methane is 28 times more harmful for our atmosphere than carbon, and if the overall contribution of gases from landfill were to be considered as a country, it would rank third in the world behind China and the USA.
+Methane is around 28 times more potent than carbon dioxide, and if the overall contribution of greenhouse gases from landfill were a country, it would rank third in the world behind China and the USA (source).
 Composting our food waste along with our compostable packaging has a massive positive impact and is a key strategy to combat climate change.
 In addition, composting is a process that sequesters carbon from the atmosphere and locks it in the soil.

 Methane On Earth Icon